 Typically, larger and more complex organisations will find the process of transitioning to the Cloud to be time-consuming.
 Indeed, the only circumstances under which migrating to the Cloud is likely to be simple is when the organisation in question is small and has very simple requirements such as virtual and communally accessible storage.

-We quite often see larger organisations utilizing sizeable and complex infrastructure, have contracts with a variety of vendors, be beholden to policies concerning their data etc. and all can complicate the migration process.
+We quite often see larger organisations utilizing sizeable and complex infrastructure, having contracts with a variety of vendors, being beholden to policies concerning their data etc. and all can complicate the migration process.

 For many organisations, the decision to migrate to the Cloud stems from a desire to ensure that their critical data is backed up to a remote location and doing so is, of course, a vital component of any business continuity plan.